Summary

 What Semi-Supervised Learning Is (and Isn’t)

-The formal definition is simple.
-In semi-supervised learning you have two datasets:
+The formal definition is straightforward.
+Semi-supervised learning involves two datasets:

-- A labeled set DL = {(x1, y1), (x2, y2), …, (xn, yn)}, typically small.
+- A labeled set DL = {(x1, y1), (x2, y2),…, (xn, yn)}, typically small.

-- An unlabeled set DU = {xn+1, xn+2, …, xn+m}, typically large — often m is 10 to 1000 times larger than n.
+- An unlabeled set DU = {xn+1, xn+2,…, xn+m}, typically large—often m is 10 to 1000 times larger than n.

 It sits on a spectrum of supervision: